idiv-biodiversity/2019_big_data_biogeography/README.md

 ## Course literature

-1. Meyer et al. (2016) Multidimensional biases, gaps and uncertainties in global plant occurrence information.
-Ecology Letters 19:992-1006.
+1. Meyer et al. (2015)  Global priorities for an effective information basis of biodiversity distributions.
+Nature Communications, 8 pp.

 2. Antonelli et al. (2018) Amazonia is the primary source of Neotropical biodiversity.
 PNAS 115(23): 6034–6039.